 Nursing education is changing fast.
 Changes in medical care are a driving force.
 Hospital stays get shorter, in-patients sicker, and hospitals are more understaffed.
 Students need more and more realistically-simulated, hands-on training to be well prepared for the rigors of clinical sites.

 The Mount’s Nursing faculty are at the lead of advancing pedagogy.
-Nursing care now routinely employs so much technology that College facilities must become more extensive and more sophisticated.
+Nursing care now routinely employs so much technology that University facilities must become more extensive and more sophisticated.
 The mix is quite extraordinary.
 Low-tech simulation matters as much as ever.
 Live actors perform to help students develop a range of skills in patient care.
 High-tech simulation is ever more demanding.
 Life-like robotic simulators can be programmed with a range of symptoms and illnesses.
 Students can be sent into a room and faced with symptoms of an uncommunicative patient they must diagnose quickly.
 Simulators give birth, they may need to be intubated, they go into A-fib.
 They are also expensive (costing $80,000+ apiece) and require a dedicated infrastructure.

 New $2.5 million Nursing Simulation Laboratories will help keep Mount Saint Vincent’s Nursing program among the best in the region.
 The Laboratories will be located on the ground level of a new residential hall that will help accommodate a growing student body.